science-en-poche/yelandur/README.md

     pip install -r requirements.txt  # Installs all necessary dependencies in the virtualenv python manage.py runserver       # Starts the server

-The server starts listening on `0.0.0.0:5000` (i.e. all network addresses, port 5000), and behaves according to the API described in `API.md`.
+The server starts listening on `0.0.0.0:5000` (i.e. all network addresses, port 5000), and behaves according to the API described in `API.md` (in the root of this repository; if you're viewing this on GitHub, scroll back up to find it).

 Testing